What training reveals about neural network complexity: Conclusion

 \section{Conclusion}

-This paper showed that the training behavior and the complexity of a NN are interlinked: networks that fit the training set with a small Lipschitz constant will exhibit a shorter trajectory and their parameters will vary less.
-Though our study is of primarily theoretical interest, our results support for the hypothesis that favoring NNs that exhibit good training behavior can be a useful bias towards models that generalize well.
+This paper showed that the training behavior and the complexity of a NN are interlinked: networks that fit the training set with a small Lipschitz constant will exhibit a shorter bias trajectory and their bias will vary less.
+Though our study is of primarily theoretical interest, our results provide support for the Benevolent Training Hypothesis and suggest that favoring NNs that exhibit good training behavior can be a useful bias towards models that generalize well.

-At the same time, there are many things we do not understand: what is the effect of optimization algorithms and of batching on the connection between complexity and training behavior?
-Does layer normalization play a critical role and how do these results extend to architectures with strong baked in inductive biases, such as self-attention networks~\cite{NIPS2017_3f5ee243,dong2021attention} and graph neural networks~\cite{scarselli2008graph,battaglia2018relational,xu2021optimization,loukas2019graph,xu2020neural}?
+At the same time, there are many aspects of the BHT that we do not yet understand: what is the effect of optimization algorithms and of batching on the connection between complexity and training behavior?
+Does layer normalization play a role?
+What can be glimpsed by the trajectory of other parameters?
 We believe that a firm understanding of these questions will be essential in fleshing out the interplay between training, NN complexity, and generalization.

-\paragraph{Acknowledgements.} We are thankful to Giorgos Bouritsas, Martin Jaggi, Nikos Karalias, Mattia Atzeni, and Jean-Baptiste Cordonnier for engaging in fruitful discussions and providing valuable feedback.
+\begin{ack} We are thankful to the anonymous reviewers, Giorgos Bouritsas, Martin Jaggi, Nikos Karalias, Mattia Atzeni, and Jean-Baptiste Cordonnier for engaging in fruitful discussions and providing valuable feedback.
 Andreas Loukas would like to thank the Swiss National Science Foundation for supporting him in the context of the project ``Deep Learning for Graph Structured Data'', grant number PZ00P2 179981.
-This project was partially funded by NSF CAREER award 1553284, NSF BIGDATA award 1741341 and an MSR Trustworthy and Robust AI Collaboration award.
+Stefanie Jegelka acknowledges funding from NSF CAREER award 1553284, NSF BIGDATA award 1741341 and an MSR Trustworthy and Robust AI Collaboration award. \end{ack}